ppannuto/patpannuto.com/classes/2022/summer/wes237b/assignment4/index.md

 2. Add a wrapper function to call your kernel function under `//===================GPUHostFunctions===================`.
    This function will be called from `main()` and needs to define the grid and block and to launch the kernel function.

+**Hint:** Having trouble with indicies?
+Check out the [nVidia CUDA basics slides][nvidia-basics], in particular the "Combining Threads and Blocks" section (starts on PDF-page 37).

 ##### Setup memory and get things going